-In an age of advanced technology to save time and energy, we are quite a hurried and restless people, plagued by speed and noise.
+In an age of advanced technology, we are a hurried and restless people plagued by speed and noise.
 God’s remedy for a restless home is the day of rest: the Sabbath.

 God gave the gift of the Sabbath to Israel, and He has given to us something even better: the Lord’s day.
 If we learn how to make the rest day the best day, it will serve as one of the richest blessings our families could ever possess.

 The fourth commandment is found in Exodus 20:8-10, which says: “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God...”